fdumbioinfo/moal/README.md

 Add functional analysis for ovis aries

-annot argument can have different number of row compare to dat.
+annot argument data.frame can have different number of row compare to dat data.frame

 1.2.1